-The aggregate of (i) the annual energy consumed from activities for which the Company is responsible including the combustion of fuel and the operation of any facility) and (ii) the annual quantity of energy consumed resulting from the purchase of electricity, heat, steam, or cooling by the Company for its own use for the year ended December 31, 2021 was 1,063,845 MWh.
-7% of this energy consumed came from renewable sources.
-Our workplaces are working to increase this percentage.
-There is a reduction of 17% of the energy consumed in 2021, in comparison from the energy consumed in 2020.
+Our total energy consumed for the year ended December 31, 2022 was approximately 1.1 million MWh.
+Total energy consumption is the total of (i) the annual energy consumed from activities for which the Company is responsible for (including the combustion of fuel) plus (ii) the annual quantity of energy consumed resulting from the purchase of electricity, heat, steam, or cooling by the Company for its own use ("purchased energy").